FragLand/terracord/.github/README.md

    dependency of Discord.Net.
 The instance of this DLL included with TShock 4.4.0 is older (10.0.3) and using it results in the inability to establish a connection to the Discord service.

-2. Edit `terracord.xml` to set your bot token and Discord channel ID.
-The [Discord Bot](#Discord-Bot) section demonstrates how to obtain this pair of items. `terracord.xml` should be saved to the `tshock > Terracord` directory.
+2. Edit `terracord.xml` to set your bot token, Discord channel ID, and owner ID.
+The [Discord Bot](#discord-bot) section demonstrates how to obtain these items. `terracord.xml` should be saved to the `tshock > Terracord` directory.
 Other settings in this configuration file may also be changed to your liking.

 3. Restart your TShock server to load the plugin.
 For review or troubleshooting purposes, `terracord.log` can be found in the `tshock > Terracord` directory.

 :warning: Unfortunately, Terracord may not work with [Mono](https://www.mono-project.com/).
 This is due to Discord.Net not supporting Mono.
+Building a Terracord DLL that targets `net46` or `net461` has been confirmed to work with Mono version 6.8 however.
 </details>

 <details>